 For manuscripts, an abstract of not more than 250 words is allowable.
 The abstract should indicate the objective of the study, methods, major results, conclusions, and one sentence significance to biomedical research.
 This will make the abstract, by itself, a useful tool for information retrieval.
-Please be ready with this information when logging in ScolarOne.
-When submitting via ScolarOne, the author will be asked to enter: the title, names and contact information for all authors (full mailing address, institutional affiliations, and e-mail), the abstract.
+Please be ready with this information when logging in ShcolarOne.
+When submitting via ShcolarOne, the author will be asked to enter: the title, names and contact information for all authors (full mailing address, institutional affiliations, and e-mail), the abstract.
 The name of the Corresponding Author who will serve as the main point of contact for the manuscript during the review and publication processes is entered separately.
 The abstract should be without abbreviations, footnotes, references, or mathematical equations.

 Figures and Tables

 Figures and tables should appear embedded in the text.
 If necessary, they could be appended with or without captions separate.
 All the text and figures should be in one file.
 If the authors believe it helpful to include very high resolution figures with excessive file size, please include low resolution versions in the text and attach high resolution images separately.
 Separate instructions will be given for preparation of final versions of accepted manuscripts.
 As computer software gives great flexibility in the creation of figures, we expect that figures, when printed both in draft and final version, will be visibly clear and clearly annotated so that they communicate easily and precisely the information intended.
 See Electronic Guidelines below for further information.
 Color figures are now $275.00 each.

 References should appear in a separate reference section at the end of this paper with items referred to by numerals in square brackets.
 References must be complete in the IEEE style as follows:

 - Style for papers: Author(s), first initials followed by last name, title, periodical, volume, inclusive page numbers, month, year.